REAL ESTATE SEO SERVICES FOR BUSINESS: GET MORE DIRECT LEADS

 Don't blame them, trust is quite a scarce commodity in the online world, and fewer people are willing to give you that benefit of the doubt if you have not established your legitimacy via reviews.

-Indeed, reviews are critical determinants of your real estate SEO ranking in the SERP of buyers in your vicinity.
-Gathering positive reviews on Google, and even on third-party review websites like Yelp and social media platforms like Facebook will do your local SEO ranking an incredible amount of good.
+Indeed, reviews are critical determinants for your real estate SEO ranking in the SERP of buyers in your vicinity.
+Gathering positive reviews on Google, and even on third-party review websites like Yelp and social media platforms like Facebook will add to your local SEO efforts an incredible amount of good.

 Not to mention, a link to your website from any third-party platform is an extra source of traffic that you can capitalize on.

-Real estate SEO abominations you should never make on your Real Estate Website
+SEO abominations you should never make on your Real Estate Website

 Google doesn't tolerate keyword stuffing.
 Keywords shouldn't be inappropriately loaded into one sentence or paragraph on a page.
 As opposed to what you would think, it is not the more, the better when it comes to SEO strategy.